Get news, updates, & event Info delivered right to your inbox:

 Consider buying staples in bulk and storing them in reusable containers like mason jars or cloth bags.
 Because you can control the amount, you'll be able to get exactly what you need.
-And as an added bonus, you should notice a difference in your bank account, as pre-packaged goods tend to come with a hefty price tag.
-To save even more, consider joining a food buying club — or start one!
+And as an added bonus, you should notice a difference in your bank account, since pre-packaged goods tend to come with a hefty price tag.
+To save even more, consider joining a food buying club (or start one)!

 2. NO Plastic Bottles

-Did you know that approximately 40% of bottled water sold is actually tap water?
-Instead of getting duped by clever marketing, invest in a good quality water filter and a sweet reusable water bottle.
+Approximately 40% of bottled water sold is actually tap water.
+Instead of being duped by clever marketing, invest in a quality water filter and a sweet reusable water bottle.
 We love glass, but there are plenty of other sustainable options!
 And while you’re at it, grab a thermos for your coffee or tea on the go.
 You’ll be able to make it exactly the way you like it — and save a money, too.

 3. Invest In a Set of Cloth Produce Bags

 You know those flimsy plastic bags they offer in the produce department?
 Super wasteful.
-We touched on this in our first tip, but investing in (and remembering to bring) a set of cloth produce bags will protect your purchases and prevent more plastic from ending up in the ocean and the bodies of aquatic wildlife.
+Investing in (and remembering to bring) a set of cloth produce bags will protect your purchases and prevent more plastic from ending up in the ocean and the bodies of aquatic wildlife.
 These bags are great for transporting bulk goods, too.
 Plus, your produce will never be cuter!

-This is a tough one, because many supermarkets — in a well-meaning gesture — shrink-wrap every loose piece of produce they can get their hands on, whether it needs it or not.
-Shrink-wrapped mangos, anyone?
+This is a tough one, because many supermarkets shrink-wrap every loose piece of produce they can get their hands on, even those that naturally have biodegradable packaging.
+Shrink-wrapped bananas, anyone?
 But, that brings us to our next tip!